adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 AYC is a highly responsive, no nonsense, easy to use, fast video downloader from the text based era.

-AYC came to be in a moment where I couldn't find what I needed.
-Tried both open source and closed source applications, paid and free.
-Some of those were good, has unique features.
-But most of them I found to be either **too complicated** or **too minimal**.
-Some of them were **too slow**, some of them needed **too many clicks**, some of them has **just one button**.
-They were not for me.

-This took 7 years and it's still going.
-To this day, I keep finding little improvments here and there.
-Make sure to follow this repo to keep track of them.

 ## Screenshots

 ![512](https://raw.githubusercontent.com/adithya-s-sekhar/advanced-youtube-client-ayc/main/Screenshots/screens.png)

 *From v3.6 - 01/Sep/2021.
-The current release can be different from this.*
+The current release could be different from this.*

 </div>